6 Low-Cost Local Restaurant Marketing Ideas

 - Week 4: Plan one community partnership conversation

 Within a month, you’ll have four marketing channels running with minimal ongoing effort and near-zero cost.
 That’s how local businesses win — not with big budgets, but with consistent, smart execution.
-If you don’t have a branded app yet, see how you can launch one in 30 minutes with a no-code app builder.
+With a no-code app builder like LoyaltyLive and seamless Square integration, you can launch a branded restaurant app in 30 minutes without any development costs.

 Team LoyaltyLive